Get face-to-face with a crocodile, thorny devil or orphaned kangaroo on an Aussie safari, says Jennifer Ennion.

 Birds of prey at Alice Springs Desert Park

-In the heart of Australia is where you will find one of the country’s most impressive wildlife centres – Alice Springs Desert Park.
+In the heart of Australia, you will find one of the country’s most impressive wildlife centres – Alice Springs Desert Park.
 This place rates highly because of its free-flying bird show, where visitors sit in an outdoor amphitheatre as expert handlers entice eagles, kites and other species to the “stage”.

-The show is about the birds’ natural behaviours and both children and adults will be enthralled with the high-altitude show.
+The show is about the birds’ natural behaviours and both children and adults will be enthralled.
 Alice Springs is usually the first destination on a Red Centre holiday, with plenty more to see for families if you have a spare week or two.

 The silent but deadly critters of Alice Springs Reptile Centre